reactive-commons/reactive-commons-java/docs/docs/reactive-commons/8-serving-async-queries.md

 - A consumer application called APP1 make an async query to an application called APP2 (with horizontal scaling).
 - an instance A of the APP2 receives the query and stores a reference to respond later.
-- When response is fullfilled, an external source makes an HTTPS Call to an endpoint of an instance of APP2 but it can be diferent to the instance A, for example can be the instance B.
+- When response is fulfilled, an external source makes an HTTPS Call to an endpoint of an instance of APP2 but it can be diferent to the instance A, for example can be the instance B.
 - The instance B of APP2 queries for the saved reference and uses DirectAsyncGateway to answer the pending query to the application APP1.

 This scenario can be resolved with ReactiveCommons by using the next resources: